puppetlabs/puppet/docs/windows.md

  * Don't use waitpid/waitpid2 if you need the child process' exit code, as the child process may exit before it has a chance to open the child's HANDLE and retrieve its exit code.
-Use Puppet::Util.execute.
+Use Puppet::Util::Execution.execute.

  * Don't assume 'C' drive.
 Use environment variables to look these up: